azriel91/rust_dx/src/notes_3.md

 140. Imagine never seeing a null pointer exception ever again.
 141. Imagine reading code, and not needing to guess its meaning, because there's only one.
-142. Imagine upgrading versions without a second thought, and going about your day.
+142. Imagine upgrading all your software, and *it just works*.
 143. Imagine asking for help, and *being helped*.

 144. (pause).
 With Rust, you don't have to imagine, take away the hype, that's the reality.